lmore377/openwrt-rt4230w/README.md

 # openwrt-rt4230w-rev6

-# This branch will have images with improvements from nolseek.
+# This branch will have images with wifi improvements from nolseek.

 OpenWrt Forum: https://forum.openwrt.org/u/nolseek